ggaast/gaaniz/README.md

 <img src="gaaniz_logo.svg" width="300">

-# GAANIZ
+# GAANIZ is

-Linux distro for Desktop
+An Arch based Linux distro for Desktop

 Aimed to be **fast** and **smooth** at gaming and user space.